 - Introduction To the Musics of India and West Asia (AHMM UN3321)

 Although all Columbia students are required to take Music Humanities, there are some students who may obtain an exemption by filing a course substitution request.
 Although rare, exemption from music humanities may be obtained by passing an exemption exam.

 The music humanities exemption exam is offered on the first Friday of the fall semester by the Music Department (621 Dodge Hall).
-Students who matriculate in the spring semester should take the exam in the following fall term.
+Students who matriculate in the spring or summer should take the exam in the following fall term.
 Students may take the exam only once during their first year at Columbia.
 If they do not pass the exam, they must enroll in a section of Music Humanities.